ziyuma0722/aml/README.md

 For the classification, we tried different approaches:
 - The different classifiers (with or without oversampling to overcome class imbalance), e.g. the ***LGBMClassifier***, the ***HistGradientBoostingClassifier***, the ***RandomForestClassifier***, and their combinations by ***StackingClassifier***.
-- LSTM and Feed Forward Neural Networks using different architectures and activation functions to do the classification.
+- Feed Forward Neural Networks using different architectures and activation functions to do the classification.

 The best model is using a single ***LGBMClassifier*** or ***HistGradientBoostingClassifier*** with oversampling after removing correlated features.